Hall of Famer

 Joseph (Joe) Bondurant Ryan.
 CSHFM Collection.

-Joe Ryan’s contribution to the world of skiing was the single-handed development of the internationally well-known and largest ski resort in eastern Canada, Mont Tremblant in Quebec.
+Joe Ryan’s greatest contribution to the world of skiing in Canada was in his involvement in the development of the internationally well-known and largest ski resort in eastern Canada, Mont Tremblant.

-A native of Philadelphia, USA, scion of an extremely wealthy family, Joe Ryan had always had an interest in wilderness and, in his youth, spent considerable time exploring the rivers and forests of eastern Canada.
+A native of Philadelphia, Pennsylvania, and a scion of a wealthy family, Joe had always had an interest in wilderness and, in his youth, spent considerable time exploring the rivers and forests of eastern Canada.
 He was first introduced to Mont Tremblant, then a wilderness area, in the 1930s by the late Lowell Thomas, the internationally acclaimed broadcaster.

 John Fripp (far left), Joe Ryan (2nd from left) c.
 1947.
 Louis Jacques, Standard Photo.